vlad-terin/mcp-remote-macos-use/README.md

 # MCP Server - Vnc MacOs Use
 Remote control any macOS machine with LLM without Any Host Setup

-**Only support MacOS 13+**
-**Apple authentication is hectic, you know them...you only other option is commercial closed-source RealVnc.
-But I have solved it for you for free!**
+**Support Any MacOS Version (If apple documentation doesn't lie)** **Apple authentication is hectic, you know them...you only other option is commercial closed-source RealVnc!**

 The only MCP (Model Context Protocol) server that remote control MacOS natively via Vnc to Apple Authentication.
 No configuration on MacOs except for enabling sharing.

+## Why so Critical
+- You can use any LLM with this MCP server.
+You don't have to stick to Claude computer-use.
+- No Host setup at all!
+As long as Screen Sharing is enabled, you can control any Mac machine using LLM.
+All current computer-use variants requires running a python app in the background.
+Hectic!

 ## Features

-- Capture screenshots from VNC servers
-- Support for Apple Authentication (protocol 30) only
+- Support for Apple Authentication (protocol 30) only for now
-- Secure Diffie-Hellman key exchange implementation
 - Compatible with macOS Screen Sharing

 ## Prerequisites